 WORD OF MOUTH REFERRALS FOR GOOD EN-BLOC EXPLANT SURGEONS

 A good way to find an En-bloc surgeon for explant in your area is word of mouth referrals via Internet from happy explant clients.
-Here is a list of HIGHLY RECOMMENDED EXPLANT SURGEONS .
-I know other En-bloc surgeons as well so please do not hesitate to contact me.
-Check our newly created FORUM for other references for good En-bloc surgeons.
+Here is a list of EXPLANT SURGEONS which I gathered from the net.

 OTHER IMPORTANT THINGS TO KNOW IN REGARD TO EXPLANTATION